Integrating Enonic with your design system

 Siteimprove offers, among other things, analysis and recommendations based on SEO best practices and WCAG guidelines.

 Front-end vs. back-end rendering

-It is possible to pull this off in Enonic XP, as it is possible to build server side rendered markup, using for instance React.
-We mention this because front-end delivery only will affect performance and indexing, which in turn will impact SEO and accessibility.
+It is possible to pull this off in Enonic, as it is possible to build server-side rendered markup, using for instance React.
+We mention this because front-end delivery will affect performance and indexing, which in turn will impact SEO and accessibility.